-If you're interested in fluid mechanics, you will definitely find this Bernoulli equation calculator to be extremely helpful.
-It is a tool that allows you to compare two points along a streamline and determine the elevation, flow speed and pressure at each of them.
-Additionally, you can use the Bernoulli calculator to find out what is the flow rate of the analyzed fluid.
-This way, you can choose proper pipe diameters to ensure that the flow is steady.
+If you're interested in fluid mechanics, you will definitely find this Bernoulli equation calculator extremely helpful.
+It is a tool that allows you to compare two points along a streamline and determine their elevation, flow speed, and pressure.

 The Bernoulli equation describes a steady flow of an incompressible fluid.
-It means that the fluid doesn't change its properties (for example density) over time.
-According to the Bernoulli principle, the total pressure of such fluid (both static and dynamic) remains constant along the streamline, regardless of the changes in the environment.
+It means that the fluid doesn't change its properties (for example, density) over time.
+According to the Bernoulli principle, the total pressure of such fluid (both static and dynamic) remains constant along the streamline, regardless of the environmental changes.

 This principle can be formulated in the form of an equation:

-- ρ is the density of the fluid (constant over time),
+- – Density of the fluid (constant over time);

-- v is the flow speed at the given point,
+- – Flow speed at the given point;

-- h is the elevation of the chosen point, and
+- – Elevation of the chosen point; and

 Comparing two points along a streamline

-It means that once you know five of the following values: p₁, v₁, h₁, p₂, v₂, and h₂, you can easily calculate the sixth with the help of our calculator.
+It means that once you know five of the following values: , , , , , and , you can easily calculate the sixth with the help of our calculator.

 If you'd like to perform these calculations by hand, simply follow the steps below:

 Determine the properties of the fluid at the initial point.
-Let's assume that the fluid is under the pressure of 1000 Pa, at the height of 3 meters, and flows with the speed of 2 meters per second.
+Let's assume that the fluid is under the pressure of 1000 Pa, at the height of 3 meters, and flows at 2 meters per second.

-Choose two out of three properties of the fluid in the second point.
+Choose two out of three fluid properties at the second point.
 We can say that the pressure increased to 1200 Pa without a change in elevation.

 Write down all of the variables: